grindsa/acme2certifier/docs/install_deb.md

 For Django, set `module = acme2certifier.django_project.wsgi:application` in that ini (the install script does this when `--mode django`).

-5. Install the systemd unit shipped with the package (or create one):
+5. Install the systemd unit shipped with the package (or create one).
+The unit uses `RuntimeDirectory=uwsgi` so `/run/uwsgi` exists for the socket:

 ```bash
 sudo cp /var/www/acme2certifier/share/nginx/acme2certifier.service /etc/systemd/system/acme2certifier.service